usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 modifications to avoid discrimination on the basis of disability, ensuring that communications with people with disabilities are as effective as communications with people without disabilities, and providing people with disabilities an equal opportunity to participate in or benefit from the entity’s services, programs, or activities.
-128 Some 126 A discussion of the relationship between these limitations and the exceptions in § 35.201 is also provided in the general explanation at the beginning of the discussion of § 35.201 in the section-by-section analysis.
-127 The section-by-section analysis of § 35.200 includes a discussion of the Department’s obligation to do a periodic retrospective review of its regulations pursuant to Executive Order 13563.
-128 See §§ 35.130(b)(1)(ii) and (b)(7) and 35.160.

-commenters suggested that the Department should also specify that if a public entity makes archived web content conform to WCAG 2.1 Level AA in response to a request from an individual with a disability, such as by remediating a PDF stored in an archived area on the public entity’s website, the public entity should replace the inaccessible
+128 Some commenters suggested that the Department should also specify that if a public entity makes archived web content conform to WCAG 2.1 Level AA in response to a request from an individual with a disability, such as by remediating a PDF stored in an archived area on the public entity’s website, the public entity should replace the inaccessible